 Covers health and safety issues when it comes to lifting operations, and how to comply with Regulation 8 (Organisation of Lifting Operations) of the Lifting Equipment Regulations 1998 (LOLER).LEARN MORE

-Covers key health and safety aspects of slinging and landing loads, and the importance of providing clear directions to the crane operator during a lifting operation.LEARN MORE
+Understand the key health and safety aspects of slinging and landing loads, and the importance of providing clear directions to the crane operator.LEARN MORE